People and animals evacuated as raging fire burns 3,000 acres in Maui

-A raging blaze led to evacuations of people and animals in parts of Maui as firefighters battled to keep it away from residential areas, Hawaii officials said.
+A raging blaze led to evacuation of more than 600 people in parts of Maui as firefighters battled to keep it away from residential areas, Hawaii officials said.

-The fire had scorched 3,000 acres in central Maui, leading to evacuations of residents of Kihei and Maalaea as it burned out of control Thursday, CNN affiliate KGMB reported.
+The fire had scorched 3,000 acres on central Maui, leading to evacuations of residents of Kihei and Maalaea as it burned out of control Thursday, the mayor's office said.
 The Maui Humane Society moved its animals in crates and kennels to a nearby high school.

+'This fire is still an active threat to our community and residents are urged to remain vigilant of changing conditions,' County of Maui Mayor Michael Victorino said.

-As darkness set in, Maui Mayor Mike Victorino said firefighters would not bring it under control overnight.
+As darkness set in, the mayor said firefighters would not bring it under control overnight.

 County of Maui activated its Emergency Operations Center to respond to the fire Thursday morning.
 By afternoon, the flames were burning out of control and emergency officials sent a mobile alert warning nearby residents to evacuate.